Negotiating Relationships And Issues of Power in the Workplace

 4.1 Human Rights Definition of Sexual Harassment

-Sexual harassment is defined as conduct of a sexual nature such as, but not limited to, sexual assault, verbal abuse or threats of a sexual nature, unwelcome sexual invitations or requests, demands for sexual favors or unwelcome and repeated innuendoes or taunting about a member’s body or appearance when:
+Sexual harassment is defined as conduct of a sexual nature such as, but not limited to, sexual assault, verbal abuse or threats of a sexual nature, unwelcome sexual invitations or requests, demands for sexual favours or unwelcome and repeated innuendoes or taunting about a member’s body or appearance when:

 (a) submission to such conduct is made, whether explicitly or implicitly, a term or condition of a member’s paid employment, student placement or volunteer position; or